Spacial/csstuff/README.md

 - [HN.Academy - Online Courses Recommended By Hacker News Users](https://hn.academy/)
 - [Postmake](https://postmake.io/): A directory of the best tools and resources for your projects
 - [Apache Flink](https://github.com/apache/flink): Apache Flink is an open source stream processing framework with powerful stream- and batch-processing capabilities.
+- [awesome-uses](https://github.com/wesbos/awesome-uses): A list of /uses pages that detail apps and gear used by professional web developers.
+- [Merchants of Doubt](https://www.merchantsofdoubt.org/): In their new book, Merchants of Doubt, historians Naomi Oreskes and Erik Conway explain how a loose–knit group of high-level scientists, with extensive political connections, ran effective campaigns to mislead the public and deny well-established scientific knowledge over four decades.

 ### Jobs

 - [ToolsOfTheTrade](https://github.com/cjbarber/ToolsOfTheTrade): Tools of The Trade, from Hacker News.